scnerd/the_easy_dollar/the_easy_dollar/intro/intro.md

 > The nine most terrifying words in the English language are: I'm from the Government, and I'm here to help.
 >
-> -- Ronald Reagan
+> Ronald Reagan

 I'm not from the government.
 And I'm not here to help.
 I'm here to teach you to help yourself.
 I'm here to get you to a spot where you feel in control and competent to either set out on your own or choose advisors to walk with you.

 The Easy Dollar is not a typical blog (at least, not yet).
 There won't be new posts each week, and I won't ask you to subscribe.
 I'm going to put the information on here that I think everyone needs to know, and add to it or update articles only when I think it's needed.
 Consider this a reference to guide you into the world of managing your finances.
-I will link you to sources I trust, and at every turn I'll try to share with you why I trust them.
-I'll point out trends that I recommend avoiding, and why I think you should.
+I will link you to sources I trust, and at every turn I'll try to share with you _why_ I trust them.
+I'll point out trends that I recommend avoiding, and _why_ I think you should.
 And in the end, my goal is for you to leave both competent and confident to choose the best path for yourself and your family.

 ## About the Author